 The crude oil as it reaches the refinery is, of course, a complex mixture of many compounds.
 It contains, actually or potentially, such substances, for example, as tar, pitch, paraffin wax, lubricating oil, fuel oil, kerosene or lamp oil, and petrol or motor spirit.
 Moreover, there is no hard and fast division separating, say, the fuel oil from the kerosene or the kerosene from the petrol.
 As we pass from the lubricating oil to the petrol, in the order just recited, we pass continuously from heavier to lighter fractions, i.e. from less volatile to more volatile products.
-The process of refining consists essentially in separating these fractions by distillation and in purifying the distillates by the removal of certain undesired ingredients.
+The process of refining consists essentially in separating these fractions by distillation and in purifying the distillates obtained, by the removal of certain undesired ingredients.

 At the Abadan Refinery there is a process chart showing the sequence and connections of all the refining operations.
 It is perfectly clear and intelligible, not only to the technician, but to the average visitor.
 Since, however, it looks as formidable as would a composite diagram of a genealogical tree and a rail-way junction, it is not inserted here.
-It would be tediously technical to give anything approaching a detailed description of the processes of refining, but the reader who is interested in this aspect of the
+The reader who desires to have a resumé of the refining processes may read the following extracts, taken from a booklet published by the Anglo-Persian Oil Co., describing the system of distillation at the Company's new refinery at Llandarcy, South Wales.
+It applies, mutatis mutandis, to Abadan.